 Soca, Reggaeton & Haitian Compas.

-Illuminating our 2018 theme, “Continuing the Dream,” creative expressions of music, dance, and theater will be performed on the Cultural stage with artworks exhibited throughout the venue.
+Illuminating our 2018 theme, “Continuing the Dream,” creative expressions of music and dance will be performed on the Cultural stage.

 • A Children's Village provides day-long entertainment and arts activities for